total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 albumAwards.Billboard = true;
 ```

-However, when we try to add keys to an empty prototype object in TypeScript, we'll get errors:
+However, when we try to add keys dynamically to an object in TypeScript, we'll get errors:

 ```typescript
 // TypeScript Example